matthewslouismarie/auth-abstractor/README.md

 [You can see a complete example of the use of _auth-abstractor_ here](https://github.com/matthewslouismarie/security-comparator/blob/41e6a420843d7aa6a00638bf98e1babde0aa2dba/symfony/src/Controller/TmpController.php#L38).

+### Persisting the changes

+_auth-abstractor_ never changes your application directly.
+It does not know whether what kind of DBMS you're using, or even if you use a database at all!
+However, at some point, it needs to be able to tell you of changes you should persist.
+For example, if you create an authentication process with the `CredentialRegistrationChallenge`, you need to persist somewhere the member who created their account!

+The way to do that is simply to call getPersistOperation() on the AuthenticationProcess object.
+From the callback's handleSuccessfulProcess()
+method:

+    foreach ($authProcess->getPersistOperations() as $operation) {
+        if ($operation->getType()->is(new Operation(Operation::CREATE))) {
+            $member = $operation->getObject();
+            if (is_a($member, IMember::class)) {
+                // Saves $member in the database
+            }
+        }
+    }

 ### Assets

 In order for U2F registration and authentication to work, you will need